Human Impact Data

 *We do not have historical records from H&H workshops during the early years of Lifewater Canada and are therefore unable to provide cumulative counts.

-Also, approximately 16,150 dignity kits have been distributed to women and girls so far.
+Also, approximately 25,125 dignity kits have been distributed to women and girls so far in Kenya and Liberia.
 Dignity Kits contain washable/reusable sanitary pads.
 They are given to girls and young women who cannot afford them so the girls and young women can remain in school during their monthly menstrual cycles.

 OUR IMPACT IN GRAPHS